Royal Air Force, Bermuda (1939–1945): World War II

-In 1940, the USA was given 99-year free base rights in Bermuda, and began construction of a Naval Air Station, the Naval Operating Base (NOB), for flying boats, and an airfield for landplanes.
+In 1940, extending upon an agreement made secretly before Britain's declaration of war in 1939, the USA was given 99-year free base rights in Bermuda, and began construction of a Naval Air Station, the Naval Operating Base (NOB), for flying boats, and an airfield for landplanes.
 The terms of the agreement were that the US-built airfield, on British territory, would be a joint US Army/Royal Air Force base.
 When the airfield (named Kindley Field after an American aviator who had fought for Britain during World War I) became operational in 1943, RAF Transport Command relocated to it, taking over the West end of the base in Castle Harbour.

 With the entry of the USA into the War, at the end of 1941, the US Navy began operating air-patrols from the Island.
 Bermuda was a forming-up point, during the War, for convoys numbering hundreds of ships.
 Despite the importance of guarding against Axis submarines and surface raiders operating in the area, the RAF had not posted a Coastal Command detachment to maintain air cover.
-The Fleet Air Arm operated ad hoc patrols from its base RNAS Boaz Island (HMS Malabar) on Boaz Island.
-This was a repair facility which had several aeroplanes on hand, but no aircrew.
+The Fleet Air Arm operated ad hoc patrols from its base RNAS Bermuda (the personnel of which were carried on the books of HMS Malabar) on Boaz Island.
+This was a repair facility which had several aeroplanes on hand, but no aircrew at the start of the war.
 It operated its patrols using pilots from ships at the Dockyard on Ireland Island, and RAF and Bermuda Flying School pilots from Darrell's Island.
-These patrols ceased in 1941 with the arrival of a US Navy patrol squadron, which operated from Darrell's Island until the US NAS became operable.
+These patrols ceased in 1941 with the arrival of a US Navy patrol squadron, which operated from Darrell's Island until the US NOB became operable.

 The RAF operated from its two facilities in Bermuda until the end of the War, when both Commands withdrew their detachments.
 Darrell's Island reverted to its pre-War role as a civil airport, until the replacement of flying boats as trans-Atlantic airliners by land-planes, like the Lancastrian, the Tudor, and DC4, led to its closure in 1948.